chrisgrieser/shimmering-focus/README.md

 ### Condensed Information Display
 - Uses screen real estate more efficiently to display more information.
-- Useful for Smaller Screens, Split Screens, Bigger Font sizes or simply if want to see more information without having to scroll.
+- Useful for smaller screens, Split Screens, bigger font sizes or simply if want to see more information without having to scroll.
 - Smaller images/PDFs.
 Click-and-Hold or use the [Max View Feature](#Max-View) to enlarge them again.
 - Wider input boxes